Multicultural education: Multicultural education and politics

 Advocates of democracy in schooling, led by John Dewey (1859–1952), argued that public education was needed to educate all students.
 Dewey believed in pragmatism, meaning that students learn better by a hands on approach.
 Dewey was convinced that reality is only what is experienced, so students must interact with their environment, including students of various races, ethnicities, and socioeconomic backgrounds.
 Universal suffrage, along with universal education would make society more democratic.
 An educated electorate would understand politics and the economy and make wise decisions.
 By the 1960s, public education advocates argued that educating working people to a higher level (using tools such as the G.I.
 Bill) would complete the transition to a deliberative democracy.
 This position is well developed by political philosopher Benjamin R. Barber in Strong Democracy: Participatory Politics for a New Age, published in 1984 and republished in 2003.
 According to Barber, multicultural education in public schools would promote acceptance of diversity.
 Meira Levinson argued that "multicultural education is saddled with so many different conceptions that it is inevitably self-contradictory both in theory and in practice, it cannot simultaneously achieve all of the goals it is called upon to serve" According to Banks, "a major goal of multicultural education is to change teaching and learning approaches so that students of both genders and from diverse cultural, ethnic, and language groups will have equal opportunities to learn in educational institutions."
 Levinson described the rationale for multicultural education as: from learning about other cultures comes tolerance, tolerance promotes respect, respect leads to open mindedness which results in civic reasonableness and equality.

+Cultural Awareness Through Food

+Academics across disciplines are interested in how food can be incorporated into education to promote cultural awareness.
+Dr. Charles Levkoe, an academic researching food systems, has claimed that food can be a means of promoting education about different cultures.
+Levkoe states that "Through food we can better understand our histories, our cultures, and our shared future."
+Business Professor Daniel Sterkenberg has spoken about using food to promote cultural awareness among business students.
+Researchers in the fields of anthropology and communications have also been working on this.
+Ethnic restaurants can become sites for becoming educated on other cultures.